AmyOShea/MS3-Cocktail-Hour/README.md

 # Cocktail Hour
 Cocktail Hour is a virtual recipe collection speifically designed for coctail recipes.

-It is a community based experience that allows causal, one-time users to browse recipes, and allows returning users to create profiles and upload and manage recipes.
+It is a community based experience that allows casual, one-time users to browse recipes, and allows returning users to create profiles and upload and manage recipes.

 You can find the live site [here](https://cocktail-hour-ms3.herokuapp.com/)